-AstroSat is India's first dedicated multi-wavelength astronomy satellite (Agrawal 2006; Singh et al. 2014), launched in 2015.
-It has five principal payloads on-board: (i) the Soft X-ray Telescope (SXT), (ii) the Large Area X-ray Proportional Counters (LAXPCs), (iii) the Cadmium-Zinc-Telluride Imager (CZTI), (iv) the Ultra-Violet Imaging Telescope (UVIT), and (v) the Scanning Sky Monitor (SSM).
+AstroSat is India's first dedicated multiwavelength astronomy satellite (Agrawal 2006; Singh et al. 2014), launched in 2015.
+It has five principal payloads onboard: (i) the SXT; (ii) the LAXPC; (iii) the Cadmium-Zinc-Telluride Imager (CZTI); (iv) the Ultraviolet Imaging Telescope (UVIT); and (v) the Scanning Sky Monitor (SSM).
 Table 1 gives the log of observations that have been used in this work.
-We analysed data from SXT and LAXPC only.
+We analysed data from the SXT and LAXPC only.